arijbelmabrouk/PulseRoute/PulseRoute_paper.md

 calib_to_filtered_scale = std(bandpass(g_calib)) / std(g_calib)
 ```

+In PulseRoute, this mini-filter uses a fourth-order Butterworth passband spanning the physiological HR range (0.667–3.0 Hz).
 This ratio is device-specific, lighting-specific, and patient-specific.
 A fixed constant (such as the commonly used 0.004) is derived from one device under one lighting condition and transfers poorly to other deployment contexts.
-By measuring it per session, all downstream thresholds that depend on this scaling are automatically correct for the current environment.
+By measuring it per session, all downstream thresholds that depend on this scaling are automatically tuned to the current environment.

 **Motion threshold:** 5 × baseline_g_std (minimum 2.0).
 A frame whose green channel deviates from the rolling mean by more than this value is classified as a motion artifact.
 Using the patient's own noise floor means a naturally active patient has a proportionally higher threshold rather than being penalized by a threshold calibrated for still laboratory subjects.

-**Amplitude target:** 0.80 × baseline_g_std × calib_to_filtered_scale.
+**Amplitude target:** 0.80 × baseline_g_std × calib_to_filtered_scale (with a conservative minimum floor of 0.0002).
 This is the patient's personal expected best filtered signal amplitude, used as the ceiling for Step 11's amplitude score.
 Dark-skinned patients under home lighting are scored against their own realistic best rather than a lab benchmark they cannot reach.

 **Personal HRV reliability floor** (`get_std_floor`)**:**

 ```
-std_floor = amplitude_target × 0.10
+std_floor = max(amplitude_target × 0.10, 0.0002)
 ```

 This is the minimum filtered signal std below which beat timing is too imprecise for reliable RMSSD.
 Crucially, this floor is personal — it is derived from the patient's own amplitude target rather than a fixed constant.
 A patient with a naturally strong signal (amplitude_target = 0.030) has a floor of 0.003; a patient with a weak signal (amplitude_target = 0.005) has a floor of 0.0005.
 The routing system is therefore equally demanding of all patients relative to their own calibration baseline, not relative to a threshold calibrated on a different population.